krahets/hello-algo/docs-en/chapter_preface/suggestions.md

 ![Code Block and Corresponding Source Code File](suggestions.assets/code_md_to_repo.png)

-## Growing Together In Questioning And Discussion
+## Learning Together in Discussion

 While reading this book, please don't skip over the points that you didn't learn. **Feel free to post your questions in the comment section**.
 We will be happy to answer them and can usually respond within two days.